 CEEC’s speakers are leaders at the forefront of the green movement.
-The passion and expertise that speakers bring to the conference from their respective fields has engages and inspires future leaders in the sustainability industry.
-If you are interested in speaking at CEEC 2019, we would love to hear your story.
+The passion and expertise that speakers bring to the conference from their respective fields have engaged and inspires future leaders in the sustainability industry.
+If you are interested in speaking at CEEC 2021, we would love to hear your story.
 Please get in touch with one of our Speakers Coordinators for more information.
-Some of our past speakers:
+Here are last years speakers:

 Dr. Edith Callaghan is a Professor of Business Strategy & Sustainability.Through her research, teaching and community service, Dr. Callaghan has been a strong advocate for sustainable development and sustainable food systems.